-For most families, food is one of the three biggest expenses each month.
+For most families, food is one of the three or four biggest expenses each month.
+(The other two, for military families, are housing and transportation.
+Civilian families also have to factor in health care.)
 There are many different ways to save money on food: extreme couponing, very limited diets (think beans and rice and rice and beans), shopping sales, once a month cooking, and more.
-I’ve tried most of them, and while I can save a lot of money, sometimes its also lot of work, or makes food that we don’t want to eat.
+I’ve tried most of them, and while I can save a lot of money, sometimes it’s also lot of work, or makes food that we don’t want to eat.
 I still use aspects of each strategy, but I’ve basically distilled it down to three simple steps.

 Before I go grocery shopping, I do a quick inventory of what we have in the refrigerator, freezer, and pantry.
 I take note of anything that is going to go bad, or expire, or that has just been hanging around a long time.
 I also check out the leftovers, and do a quick tidy and clean of the fridge.